-With its famous Lombard street, stunning views of the Bay, and stretches of tracks for iconic cable cars to run through, it's no wonder why this area is so popular and is consistently ranked as one of the best places to live in San Francisco.
+With its famous Lombard Street, stunning views of the Bay, and stretches of tracks for iconic cable cars to run through, it's no wonder why this area is so popular and is consistently ranked as one of the best places to live in San Francisco.

 The Mission District has always been a hot spot of activity in San Francisco and continues to be so today.
-Located between Noe Valley and Potrero Hill, it is one of the most walkable neighborhoods in San Francisco and is known for its colorful murals, street art, and graffiti.
+Located between Noe Valley and Potrero Hill, it is one of the most walkable San Francisco neighborhoods and is known for its colorful murals, street art, and graffiti.

 The architecture in the area ranges from historical Victorian homes to modern high-rises, which makes it an excellent place for renters looking for something different.

-Dolores Park by Mission is a stunning location with iconic skyline views- it's perfect for unwinding on the weekends with friends.
+Mission Dolores Park is a stunning location with iconic skyline views- it's perfect for unwinding on the weekends with friends.
 With nearly 16 acres, this will be your go-to spot to sunbathe or picnic with friends.

 If you want to be close to nightlife, this might be one of the swaying factors of where to live in San Francisco.
-The Mission District also has a vibrant music scene with plenty of live venues.
+The Mission District has a vibrant music scene with plenty of live venues.
 So it's no surprise that the area is packed with millennials and younger professionals looking for an urban lifestyle filled with nightlife and entertainment.

 The Mission is a trendy and exciting neighborhood that has something for everyone.
 With popular bars and clubs, upscale restaurants and street food vendors, and a fantastic art and music scene, it's no wonder young professionals love the vibrant culture of the Mission and why it’s one of the best areas to live in San Francisco.

-Glenn Park is the perfect affordable residential region for families looking for a central yet quiet neighborhood in the Bay Area.
+Glen Park is the perfect affordable residential region for families looking for a central yet quiet neighborhood in the Bay Area.
 Out of the various San Francisco neighborhoods, Glenn Park is one of the best areas to live in San Francisco if you’re coming with family.

 The Glen Park neighborhood offers good schools, quiet nightlife, a small-town feel, and foggy mornings.
 It's a vibrant and cozy neighborhood with plenty of tree-lined streets, old Victorian homes, and cottages.
 This peaceful charm makes Glen Park one of the best places to live in San Francisco.
 If you have family or would like to bunker down with a group of friends and are looking for where to live in San Francisco, this might be the perfect neighborhood.